Movie Genre Classification by Language Augmentation and Shot Sampling: Experiments

 \subsection{Limitations and Future Work}

-In this paper, we adopt the binary relevance strategy to train MMShot.
-This strategy is easy to implement but ignores the dependencies between labels.
-As shown in Figure \ref{fig: genre corr}, we observe that the movie genres do have dependencies with each other.
-For example, \emph{Thriller}, \emph{Crime}, and \emph{Horror} are more likely to appear with each other. \emph{Family} movies are labeled as \emph{Animation} with a high probability.
+In this paper, we adopt the binary relevance strategy to train Movie-CLIP.
+While this approach is straightforward to implement, it ignores the inter-dependencies among labels.
+Our observation reveals that movie genres indeed exhibit correlations with one another.
+For example, genres like \emph{Thriller}, \emph{Crime}, and \emph{Horror} often co-occur.
+Similarily, \emph{Family} genre frequently occurs with \emph{Animation}.
 In contrast, negative Pearson correlation coefficients exist between genres like \emph{Comedy} and \emph{Thriller}, \emph{Drama} and \emph{Documentary}.
-Based on the observation, we conclude that effectively leveraging the correlations among different genres should be helpful for movie genre classification.
+Based on these findings, we conclude that effectively leveraging the correlations among different genres should be helpful for movie genre classification.

-Besides, we mainly investigate the effect of pretrained features from multi-modalities in our paper, which means the encoders to extract these features are frozen when training MMShot.
-As a result, the development of end-to-end finetuning strategies could be a potential direction to further improve our models.
+Moreover, our primary focus lies in the impact of pretrained features from different modalities in this paper.
+The encoders to extract these features remain frozen during the training of Movie-CLIP.
+As a result, a potential improvement can involve the development of refined training strategies, such as end-to-end learning method.